 - More time.
-The amount of time addicts and alcoholics are able to arrange to spend in non-private drug or alcohol rehabilitation programs is generally limited to what their insurance will pay for.
-This could be 30 days, 60 days or up to 90 days.
-No matter how generous the insurance policy is, however, a cap will be placed on the length of the patient’s stay in the clinics.
+The amount of time that patients are able to arrange to spend in non-private drug or alcohol rehabilitation programs is generally limited to what their insurance will pay for.
+This could be 30 days, 60 days, or up to 90 days.
+Regardless of how generous the insurance policy is, however, a cap may be placed on the length of the patient’s stay in the clinics.
 Private centers do not operate under these constraints, making it possible for patients to receive care for as long as they need.

 - More staff.
 The higher costs of private rehab aren’t being wasted.
 One of the finer selling points of private programs over publicly funded or state-run facilities is their far lower ratio of staff members to patients.
-These staff members are highly trained professionals who run the facility and treat the patients in the recovery program.
+This can lead to a more customized program and more one-on-one counseling and support.

 - Fewer disruptions.
 One of the nice things about a privately funded rehab center is its relative freedom over the program in place and its application of the house rules to the patients within.
 Some people simply fail to respond to treatment for their addictions and may even become hostile toward the staff and other patients.
 A private center has the option to evict such patients from the program to maintain a high level of respect and peace within the facility for those who are dedicated to their recoveries.

 Drug and alcohol abuse impacts the lives of those facing addiction themselves in addition to their close friends and loved ones.
-If you or someone you are close to is dealing with a drug or alcohol addiction, help finding private treatment is available.
-Please call 1-888-319-2606 Who Answers? for information about substance abuse problems and for help finding the private recovery centers and addiction recovery programs best suited to your situation.
+If you or someone you are close to is dealing with drug or alcohol addiction, help finding private substance abuse treatment is available.
+Please call 1-888-319-2606 Helpline Information for information about substance abuse problems and for help finding the private recovery centers and addiction recovery programs best suited to your situation.

 - National Survey of Substance Abuse Treatment Services (N-SSATS).
 (2019).
 Data on Substance Abuse Treatment Facilities.